Udaybhan19/MobileFace_dataset/README.md

 Our research has been accepted at the ICPR 2024, which work introduces the first large-scale face analysis using the newly proposed MobileFaces dataset.
 The dataset comprises images and videos captured in real-world, unconstrained environments, featuring varying distances, poses, and resolutions, all recorded using mobile phones.

-## Face Verification and Face Attribute Analysis
+## MobileFace.zip

-The **MobileFace.zip** file contains datasets for both face verification and face attribute analysis tasks.
-Additionally, it includes cropped gallery images for the face verification task and a ground truth CSV file for the face attribute analysis task.
+The zip file contains datasets for both face verification and face attribute analysis tasks.
+Additionally it include a ground truth CSV file for the face attribute analysis task.

 ### Face Verification/Face Attribute Folders Structure